EURODEO/openradardata-requirements/Deliverable_Requirements.md

 - primary

 *Clarifications:*
 - Depending on who makes the batched file, this is a requirement on the data producer?
-Yes, but also on the system throughput - it needs to be fast
+Yes, but also on the system throughput.

 *Acceptance criteria:*